 The Anniversary Gala Dinner at the Metropolitan Museum of Arts was the highlight of the cultural programme of this year’s Annual Meeting.

-10 years Munich Young Leaders
+10 Years of Munich Young Leaders

 The 2019 class of MYL is the first with a majority of female participants and speakers.
 Christine Lagarde, Ivanka Trump, Kersti Kaljulaid and many others join the MYL for discussions at the MSC.

-On the occasion of the 10 year anniversary the MYL alumni gather in New York City to discuss the future of multilateralism
+On the occasion of the 10 year anniversary the MYL alumni gather in New York City to discuss the future of multilateralism.

 Among the interlocutors for the 10th class of Munich Young Leaders at the MSC are Tzipi Livni, H.R.
 McMaster, and Sheikh Mohammed bin Abdulrahman Al-Thani.

 In September, King Philipp VI of Spain attends the MYL Annual Meeting in Madrid.

 Speakers at the 2017 Munich Young Leaders programme at the MSC include Ursula von der Leyen, Anne Applebaum, and Fatou Bensouda.

 The 2017 MYL Annual Meeting takes place in Moscow.